Birgit C. Muller: Career

-Birgit C. Muller was born in Vienna, Austria and raised in Marbella, Spain.
+Muller was born in Vienna, Austria and raised in Marbella, Spain.
 She resides in Beverly Hills, California and has worked in the film and television industry in the United States for Paramount, Sony, Disney and Universal Studios and others, with such noted directors as William Friedkin, David Lynch, Michael Bay, Francis Ford Coppola and Ridley Scott.
 She manufactures her own line of couture designer gowns, and is a philanthropist for various global humanitarian causes.
-Birgit Muller is a celebrity judge for the annual Christopher Guy Harrison BritWeek Design Award challenge.
-She is the brand ambassador for the British luxury furniture designer Christopher Guy Harrison.
-In addition; she is the Co-Executive Producer of Miss Liberty America, a reality show pageant promoting the Constitution, Liberty and the American Way.